1st Brigade (Australia): Recent years

 In 1992, the brigade began the process of moving to Darwin as part of a force structure review focused upon relocating defence assets in the north.
 By 2000, the brigade had completed its move and was headquartered in Robertson Barracks in Darwin.
 Before the move was complete, the brigade was warned out to support the 3rd Brigade's deployment to East Timor and in October 1999, 5/7 RAR began deploying.
 They returned to Australia in April 2000.

 As part of the Hardened and Networked Army initiative 5/7 RAR was de-linked in 2006 to form two mechanised battalions.
 5 RAR remained in Darwin, while the 7th Battalion, Royal Australian Regiment (7 RAR), along elements of the 1st Combat Service Support Battalion was moved to Adelaide, where they are now based at RAAF Base Edinburgh.
 Although the brigade is split, the Adelaide–Darwin Railway can be used to transport heavy vehicles and equipment north.
 In its current configuration, the brigade is currently capable of operating three battlegroups, one formed around 1st Armoured Regiment as an armour-heavy formation and the other two around 5 RAR and 7 RAR operating as mechanised infantry formations.

 In the first decade of the 21st century, units of the brigade have undertaken deployments to East Timor, Iraq and Afghanistan.

 Planned restructure

 In late 2011, the Australian government announced that under a restructuring program known as Plan Beersheba, the 1st, 3rd and 7th Brigades would be reformed as combined arms Combat Brigades.
 Each will have a similar structure and capabilities, consisting of: a Brigade Headquarters, an Armoured Cavalry Regiment, two Standard Infantry Battalions, an Artillery Regiment, a Combat Engineer Regiment, a Combat Service Support Battalion and a Combat Signals Regiment.
 Under the new plan, the 2nd Cavalry Regiment was transferred to the 3rd Brigade in October–November 2014, transitioning to the ACR structure.

-Present formation
+Organisation

-As at 2011 the 1st Brigade was made up of the following units:
+As of 2024, 1st Brigade is made up of the following units: